-Elmer Henley was still a teenager when he became an accomplice to notorious serial killer Dean Corrll.
-Elmer Henley would be paid by Corrll to bring victims to the home of Corrll where they were tortured and murdered.
-In the end Elmer Henly would murder Dean Corrll.
-Elmer Henley was eventually arrested and sentenced to 6 consecutive 99 year sentences.
+Elmer Henley was still a teenager when he became an accomplice to notorious serial killer Dean Corll.
+Elmer Henley would be paid by Corll to bring victims to the home of Corll where they were tortured and murdered.
+In the end Elmer Henly would murder Dean Corll.
+This teen killer was eventually arrested and sentenced to 6 consecutive 99 year sentences.

 SID Number: 01924387